exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 1. Normal Queue
 2. Express Queue (Also known as the Fast-track) - where people pay extra for priority access.

 You've been asked to write some code to better manage the guests at the park.
-You need to implement the following functions as soon as possible before the guests (and your boss Chaitana!) get cranky.
+You need to implement the following functions as soon as possible before the guests (and your boss, Chaitana!) get cranky.

 ## 1. Add Me to the queue